 We believe that we are the largest consolidator of hotel accommodations in China in terms of the number of room nights booked.
-As of December 31, 2010, we had secured room supply relationships with approximately 17,000 hotels in China and approximately 20,000 hotels abroad, which cover a broad range of hotels in terms of price and geographical location.
-As of December 31, 2010, we had guaranteed room allotments, which allow us to sell hotel rooms to our customers even during peak seasons and provide instant confirmation, with approximately 70% of the hotels in China with whom we have a supply relationship.
-Rooms booked in hotels with guaranteed allotment arrangement accounted for approximately 90% of our hotel transactions for the year ended December 31, 2010.
+As of December 31, 2011, we had secured room supply relationships with approximately 25,000 hotels in China and approximately 21,000 hotels abroad, which cover a broad range of hotels in terms of price and geographical location.
+As of December 31, 2011, we had guaranteed room allotments, which allow us to sell hotel rooms to our customers even during peak seasons and provide instant confirmation, with approximately 70% of the hotels in China with whom we have a supply relationship.
+Rooms booked in hotels with guaranteed allotment arrangement accounted for over 85% of our hotel transactions for the year ended December 31, 2011.
 The quality and depth of our hotel supplier network enable us to offer our customers a wide selection of hotel accommodations.
 We believe our ability to offer reservations at highly rated hotels is particularly appealing to our customers.
-Revenues from our bookings for three-, four-, five-star and equivalent hotels comprised approximately 75% of our revenues from our hotel reservation business in 2010.
+Revenues from our bookings for three-, four-, five-star and equivalent hotels comprised over 80% of our revenues from our hotel reservation business in 2011.